Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: TN-DA Example 1: ODMTS Design with Adoptions Problem

+This section summarizes the three {\sc ODMTS-DA} case studies.
+Table~\ref{table:odmts_da_3_case_studies} provides a comparison of the settings across these cases by providing instance and solution approach information.

-This section presents a case study using a realistic dataset from AAATA (\url{https://www.theride.org} Last Visited Date: July 27th, 2022), the transit agency serving Ypsilanti and the broader of Ann Arbor region of Michigan, USA.
-Since the exact algorithm introduced by \citet{Basciftci2021} can successfully find the optimal design in a reasonable amount of time on this regular-sized dataset, this case study aims at demonstrating the workability of the iterative algorithms proposed in Section \ref{sect:algorithms} by comparing computational results obtained from the iterative algorithms and the exact algorithm.
-Section \ref{subsect:ypsi_exp_setup} introduces the experimental setting, and Section \ref{subsect:ypsi_result} shows the results found by the iterative algorithms under four different configurations.
+The first case study utilizes a real dataset from AAATA (\url{https://www.theride.org} Last Visited Date: September 30, 2025), the transit agency serving the greater Ypsilanti and Ann Arbor region of Michigan, USA.
+This case study assumes that the agency will replace the existing transit system entirely by implementing an ODMTS.
+Since the exact algorithm and {\sc P-Path} can both successfully find the optimal design in a reasonable amount of time on this regular-sized dataset, this case study aims at demonstrating the workability of the heuristics proposed in Section~\ref{sect:algorithms} by comparing computational results obtained from different methods in terms of solution quality, adoption properties, and run time.
+Additional information on the dataset and experimental settings can be found in Appendix~\ref{sect:michigan_instance_appendix}.